 A central question in psychology is, how much is "nature" and how much is "nurture."
 A more sophisticated way of asking this question is, are we born with a general learning mechanism that allows us to learn whatever we come across (a "blank slate") or are we pre-programmed with specific learning constraints.
-These two papers are classics in the psychology of language and set up this still-hot debate, and the Lidz & Gleitman paper lends a more recent approach.
+These two papers are classics in the psychology of language and set up this still-hot debate.
+Because they are extremely technical, just take a look at them if you'd like, but read a summary of their positions in Golato.
+The Lidz & Gleitman paper lends a more recent approach.

 Week.
-3. Nature or nurture?
+3 (9/23).
+Nature or nurture?
+Part 2.
 Evidence from sign languages